"Watch in wonder as I pass this hoop completely around her!"

 - WinTuition subverted this with a short, bald male assistant named "Gorgeous George", who acted as if he would rather be anywhere else whenever he hauled in props for a question.

-- Deal or No Deal featured twenty-six models (down to two in syndication).
+- The American version of Deal or No Deal featured twenty-six models (down to two in syndication).

 - Subverted by Avanti Un Altro for Rule of Funny; a random person is selected from the audience each episode to be the assistant.